 Here are some common upgrades that may need to be done before your home will be insured.

 Does your home have an asphalt roof?
 Is it over 25 years older?
 Then you may need to get it redone before you can get property insurance.
 (Besides, you probably want to get it redone, so you don’t have any flooding issues when it rains.)

 Home insurance providers also aren’t a fan of dated plumbing.
-If your home has galvanized plumbing, you’ll more than likely need to get the pipes replaced with modern plumbing.
+If your home has galvanised plumbing, you’ll more than likely need to get the pipes replaced with modern plumbing.

-Galvanized plumbing was popular in homes built in the 1950s and lasts about 40 to 50 years.
+Galvanized plumbing was a favourite in homes built in the 1950s and lasts about 40 to 50 years.
 As time goes on, the pipes tend to rust and corrode, leading to reduced water pressure and possible flooding.

 Heating can be another source of pain when it comes to your wallet.
 Property insurance providers may want you to upgrade the heating source in your home if it’s over 25 years old and an older heating source like radiant heating.